Telecommunications in China: History

+Telegraphy was introduced to China in 1871 when a newly laid cable between Shanghai and Hong Kong connected Qing-era China to the British-dominated international telegraph network.

-When the People's Republic was founded in 1949, the telecommunication systems and facilities in China first established by the Qing and Republican ITA and Ministry of Posts and Communications had been seriously damaged from over thirty years of on and off war between warlords, Japan, and the two sides of the Chinese Civil War.
+When the People's Republic was founded in 1949, the telecommunications systems and facilities in China first established by the Qing and Republican ITA and Ministry of Posts and Communications had been seriously damaged from over thirty years of on and off war between warlords, Japan, and the two sides of the Chinese Civil War.
 What little remained was largely outdated and rudimentary and limited to the eastern coastal cities, the Nanjing-Shanghai region, and a few interior cities.
 In the 1950s existing facilities were repaired, and, with Soviet assistance, considerable progress was made toward establishing a long-distance telephone wire network connecting Beijing to provincial-level capitals.

 Communications in China were established rapidly in the early 1950s.
 By 1952 the principal telecommunications network centered on Beijing, and links to all large cities had finally been established.
 Work quickly got under way to repair, renovate and expand the system, and from 1956 telecommunications routes were extended more rapidly.
 To increase the efficiency of the communications system, the same lines were used for both telegraphic and telephone service, while Teletype and television (broadcasting) services were also added.

 In addition, conference telephone service was initiated, radio communications were improved, and the production of telecommunications equipment was accelerated.
-Growth in telecommunications halted with the general economic collapse after the Great Leap Forward (1958–60) but revived in the 1960s after the telephone network was expanded and improved equipment was introduced, including imports of Western plants and equipment.
+Growth in telecommunications halted with the general economic collapse after the Great Leap Forward (1958–1960) but revived in the 1960s after the telephone network was expanded and improved equipment was introduced, including imports of Western plants and equipment.

-By 1963 telephone wire had been laid from Beijing to the capitals of all provinces, autonomous regions, and large cities, while in turn, provincial capitals and autonomous regions were connected to the administrative seats of the counties, smaller municipalities and larger market towns.

-In the years immediately following 1949, telecommunications — by telegraph or telephone — mainly used wire; by the 1970s, however, radio telecommunications equipment were increasingly used and began to replace wire lines.
+In the years immediately following 1949, telecommunications – by telegraph or telephone – mainly used wire; by the 1970s, however, radio telecommunications equipment were increasingly used and began to replace wire lines.
 Microwave and satellite transmissions were soon introduced and have now become common.
 (China launched its first television-broadcast satellite in 1986.)
 In 1956 the first automatic speed Teletype was installed on the Beijing-Lhasa line.
 By 1964 such machines had been installed in most of China's major cities.
 Radio-television service also was installed in major cities, and radio teleprinters became widely used.

+Telecommunications networks expanded significantly as a result of the Third Front campaign to develop basic industry in national defense industry in China's rugged interior in case of invasion by the Soviet Union or the United States.
+Production of radios within the Third Front regions rose by 11,668%.

-An important component of the Fourth Five-Year Plan (1971–75) was a major development program for the telecommunications system.
+An important component of the Fourth Five-Year Plan (1971–1975) was a major development program for the telecommunications system.
 The program allotted top priority to scarce electronics and construction resources and dramatically improved all aspects of China's telecommunications capabilities.